 - Other research suggests that eating protein-rich foods before going to bed will remarkably improve the body’s ability to recover and repair from the damage.
 Plus, proteins may give you a good night’s sleep.

 Let’s take a look at the different food types, with some examples to help you out.
-This way you’ll get a better understanding of how to build up your own dietary planning for events and races.
+This way you’ll get a better understanding of how to build up your own dietary planning for events and races, within your own triathlon training programme.

 We can break our race and prep nutrition down into several stages.This way we ensure that the body gets the right fuel at the right time,for the right purpose.
 In effect, we’re maximises the way in which the body operatesby giving ourselves just what it requires and nothing else.